Changing the World One Lawn (and T-shirt) at a Time

 “Everywhere I go, people want to have this service in their community.
 People are struggling, a lot of people are on fixed incomes, especially the elderly and the veterans, so when I can come mow their lawn for free, it means so much to them.
 I hear a lot of times, especially from the veterans, when they were able, they took care of their lawns.
 But now, a lot of them are not able to do it, and when I can come mow their lawn, it just brightens their day.”

-Rodney is also running a t-shirt fundraiser to help raise awareness and funds to benefit The American Veteran’s Center charity.
-Help support Rodney’s cause and veterans across the U.S. by buying a t-shirt and telling your friends.
+Rodney also ran a successful a t-shirt fundraiser to help raise awareness and funds to benefit The American Veteran’s Center charity.